1 John 1:1

 But John was not just a catcher of fish; he was also a mender of nets, and this is what he was doing when Jesus first met him (Matt.
 4:21).
 John’s joy was to mend the church nets, so to speak, to ensure that those who heard the gospel would not be lured away by false prophets and deceivers (1 John 4:1).
 This is why he rejoiced to see his spiritual children walking in the truth (3 John 1:4).

 This is the message we have heard from Him and announce to you, that God is Light, and in Him there is no darkness at all.

 (a) The Message we have heard from him.
 John’s message came straight from Jesus.
-It was not something he invented or made up.
+It was not something he invented or heard second hand.

 (b) God is Light.
 There is no shadow in the Father of Lights (Jas.
 1:17).
 He is good all the time and he is good to you all the time.
 His face is always shining upon you in love.

 (c) Darkness is a metaphor for evil and sin and anything untouched by the God-who-is-light.
 Jesus is the Light of the World (John 8:12).
 Any place the good news of Jesus is not heard or received remains in darkness.

 (d) God does not bring darkness into your life for a season, because in him there is no darkness at all.
 He will never take your job or your kids or give you sickness.
 Everything he does and gives is good.

 If we say that we have fellowship with Him and yet walk in the darkness, we lie and do not practice the truth;